 Religious Revival in China’s Economic Core

-The second meeting of our research project on religions and civil life in the Lower Yangzi region of China took place on August 4-5, 2011.
-This meeting allowed all the scholars involved in the project to present their preliminary findings to the group.
-It was also an occasion to welcome several new scholars to the project, whom we added to fill gaps in Daoism and in local history.
+The final meeting of our research project on religions and civil life in the Lower Yangzi region of China took place in 2012.
+All the scholars involved in the project presented their findings to the group, and there was extensive discussion of publication plans.

 In the process of our discussions of the policy implications of rapid religious change in this most developed region of China, we focused especially on these questions: